nlesc-sigs/nlp-sig/meetings.md

 ## Past meetings

 This is a list of past meetings of the Natural Language Processing (NLP) SIG of the Netherlands eScience Center.
-There is also a list of [https://github.com/nlesc-sigs/nlp-sig#upcoming-meetings](upcoming meetings).
+There is also a list of [upcoming meetings](https://github.com/nlesc-sigs/nlp-sig#upcoming-meetings).

 In 2019-2021 we followed the [Stanford course on NLP with Deep Learning](nlp-deeplearning.md).
 The course meetings were additional meetings which are not listed in this overview.